 Quinoa (pronounced KEEN-wah) has recently become popular in the United States as a nutritional powerhouse.
-When compared to many other grains, quinoa has more:
+Compared to many other grains, quinoa has more:

-While it may be relatively new to supermarkets, quinoa has been a large part of the South American diet for many years, dating all the way back to the Incas.
+While it may be relatively new to supermarkets, quinoa has been a large part of the South American diet for many years.
+It dates back to the Incas, who called quinoa “the mother of all grains.”
 It grows in the Andes Mountains and is capable of surviving harsh conditions.

-While it’s eaten like a grain (in fact, the Incas called it “the mother of all grains”), quinoa is actually a seed.
-There are over 120 varieties, but the most popular and widely sold are white, red, and black quinoa.
+While it’s eaten like a grain, quinoa is actually a seed.
+There are more than 120 varieties.
+The most popular and widely sold are white, red, and black quinoa.

-Because of its high fiber and protein content, it makes you feel full for longer.
-Although more research is needed, there is also reason to believe that it can help lower your risk for high blood pressure and high cholesterol.
+Because of its high fiber and protein content, quinoa makes you feel full for longer.
+There’s also reason to believe that it can help lower your risk for high blood pressure and high cholesterol, although more research is needed.

 Part of living with diabetes is managing your diet to help control your blood sugar.
 Foods that are high on the glycemic index are associated with causing blood sugar spikes.

-The dietary fiber found in quinoa is also higher than many other grains.
-This means that quinoa can be particularly beneficial for people with diabetes, because both nutrients are considered important for keeping blood sugar under control.
+The dietary fiber content in quinoa is also higher than the content for many other grains.
+This means that quinoa can be particularly beneficial for people with diabetes, since fiber and protein are considered important for keeping blood sugar under control.

-Your daily or weekly serving may depend on whether you’re using the glycemic index or the exchange system to keep track of meals.
-Generally, 1/3 cup of cooked quinoa counts as one carbohydrate serving.
-If you’re not sure how quinoa will fit into your meal plan, a dietician can help.
+Your daily or weekly serving may depend on whether you’re using the plate method, glycemic index, or the exchange or gram counting system to keep track of meals.
+Generally, 1/3 cup of cooked quinoa counts as one carbohydrate serving, or about 15 grams of carbohydrate.
+If you’re not sure how quinoa will fit into your meal plan, a dietitian can help.

 Like many other grains, quinoa can be bought in packaged containers or from bulk bins.
 It naturally grows with a bitter coating to discourage pests.
 Most varieties sold in grocery stores have been prewashed to get rid of the bitter taste.
 A quick rinse at home with cold water and a strainer can remove any leftover residue.

-If you can make rice, you can make quinoa.
+If you can make rice, you can prepare quinoa.
 Just combine it with water, boil, and stir.
 Wait 10-15 minutes for it to become fluffy.
 You can tell it’s done when the small white ring separates from the grain.